Menu

 More

-SHINING E&E INDUSTRIAL CO., LTD is Taiwan supplier and manufacturer in Power Distribution Industry.
-Shining E&E has been offering our customers high quality terminal block, electrical terminal block, terminal block connector, terminal connector, barrier strip, power terminal block, led terminal block, led connector, fuse holder, fuse block, fuse clip, solid state relay, ssr, insulator, busbar support since 1978.
-With both advanced technology and 35 years experience, Shining E&E always make sure to meet each customer's demand.
+Based in Taiwan since 1978, SHINING E&E INDUSTRIAL CO., LTD has been a manufacturer of electrical terminal blocks and barrier strip connectors manufacturer.
+Since 1978, in the Power Distribution Industry, Shining E&E has been offering our customers high quality production service.
+With both advanced technology and 45 years experience, Shining E&E always make sure to meet each customer's demand.

 2014/09/09 SHINING E&E INDUSTRIAL

+A terminal block, also known as a connection terminal, is a modular block used in electrical and electronics systems to connect and secure electrical wires or cables.
+It serves as a convenient and organized way to make electrical connections, whether for power distribution, signal routing, or control wiring.
+Terminal blocks work by guiding electrical current through an insulated structure, enabling multiple wires to operate concurrently in close proximity.
 When you have a set of electrical wires to connect, a terminal block provides a safe, convenient way to keep them organized.
-They are rugged, easy to use and designed to keep wires of varying gauges securely connected.
+They are rugged, easy to use, and designed to keep wires of varying gauges securely connected.

 You can use a terminal block to organize wires having different functions.
 Many terminal blocks have a labeling scheme that lets you identify how the wires are organized.